ChongjianGE/Movie_analysis/readme.md

 # Movie Reviews Analysis via Bidirectional Gated Recurrent Neural Network and Self-Attention Transformer

+## HKU COMP8503 Project

 The repository will walk you through the process of re-implementing our project.
 Please follow the following illustration step by step.
 We also provide the pre-trained model link in the bottom.